 - sources of financing.

-Within the scope of contract research, only those contracts are accepted where the client has no influence whatsoever on the
+Within the scope of contract research, only those contracts are accepted for which it assumes sole responsibility for the

 Responsible for quality assurance and compliance with the rules of good scientific practice is the respective deputy director